History of the Jews in Denmark: Growth and 20th century crises

-The Nazi era
+Nazi era

 In April 1933, Christian X was scheduled to appear at the central synagogue in Copenhagen to celebrate its centennial anniversary.
 When Adolf Hitler came to power in Germany in January 1933, the community leaders suggested that the king postpone his visit.
 The king insisted, however, and became the first Nordic monarch to visit a synagogue.
 Christian X also became the subject of a persistent urban legend according to which, during Nazi occupation, he donned the Star of David in solidarity with the Danish Jews.
 This is not true, as Danish Jews were not forced to wear the star of David.
 However, the legend likely stems from a 1942 British report that claimed he threatened to don the star if this was forced upon Danish Jews.
 He did, however, later on, finance the transport of Danish Jews to unoccupied Sweden, where they would be safe from Nazi persecution.
 A period of tension ensued, for the Danish population in general and its Jewish citizens in particular.
 Danish policy sought to ensure its independence and neutrality by placating the neighboring Nazi regime.
 After Denmark was occupied by Germany following Operation Weserübung on April 9, 1940, the situation became increasingly precarious.

 In 1943, the situation came to a head when Werner Best, the German plenipotentiary in Denmark, ordered the arrest and deportation of all Danish Jews, scheduled to commence on October 1, which coincided with Rosh Hashanah.
 The Jewish Danes were warned and only 202 were arrested initially.
 7,550 fled to Sweden, ferried across the Øresund strait; 500 Jews were deported to the Theresienstadt concentration camp.
 Danish authorities often interceded on their behalf (as they did for other Danes in German custody), sending food.
 Of the 500 Jews who were captured, approximately 50 died during deportation.
 Danes rescued the rest and they returned to Denmark in what was regarded as a patriotic duty against the Nazi occupation.
 Many non-Jewish Danes protected their Jewish neighbours' property and homes while they were gone.
 After the war, many Danish Jews migrated to Sweden, Israel, the United Kingdom, and the United States.